uma-dev/GCP-course/notes.md

 - **Frontend** specify an IP and protocol

-- **Host and path rules** defines the rules for redirecting traffic to different backends based on
+- **Host and path rules** defines the rules for redirecting traffic to different backends based on:

   - Path
   - Host
   - HTTP headers

 ### Scenarios

 | Scenario | Solution |
 | :------- | :--------|
 | Only healty instances can receive traffic| Use health check |